deivid-rodriguez/byebug/README.md

 ## What's different from debugger

-* Works on Ruby 2.x and it doesn't on 1.9.x.
+* Works on Ruby 2.x but it doesn't on 1.9.x (you should probably upgrade anyways).
-* Has no MRI internal source code dependencies, just a clean API.
+* Has no MRI internal source code dependencies, just a clean API (no more `bump ruby_core_source dependency` entries in CHANGELOG, no more broken debugger's on ruby's releases).
-* Fixes all of debugger's open bugs in its issue tracker and provides some enhancements, such as a markdown guide or the fact that `byebug` can now be placed at the end of a block or method call.
+* Fixes a lot of debugger's issues, such as ruby 2.x support or post_mortem debugging.
+It also provides several enhancements, such as the fact the `byebug` can now be placed at the end of a block or method call.
 * Actively mantained.
 * Editor agnostic: no external editor built-in support.
 * Pry command is built-in.
 No need of external gem like debugger-pry.